Harshaan-Chugh/FileManagerApp/README.md

 This project is licensed under the MIT License.

 -----------------------------------------------
 Note: Number of threads used was intentionally backspaced for clarity via placeholder text.
-Also: Excuse the blurriness of the screenshot.
+For less grainy sample see the static site where you can get a feel for the UI before setting the project up yourself.
 ![LiveDemo.png](demo.png)